About

 My aprons are created in a smoke-free and pet-free home.
 Keep in mind the vintage linens and fabric used are just that -- vintage!
 They may not be perfect, and frequent washing could possibly make the threads weaker, especially on older pieces.
 I do machine wash and dry all of my fabric and linens before sewing them together to make sure they will stand up to use.
 However, most of them are cotton and still susceptible to shrinkage in the future.
 So, I recommend cold water wash and line dry.
 And, of course, cotton usually needs ironed!

 The hunt for vintage fabric, linens and notions to make my aprons is so fun!
-I go to estate sales and local charitable thrift shops and sales to search for those "just right" finds. it's always a privilege to find fabric in thrift stores that support international missions.
+I go to antique stores, estate sales and local charitable thrift shops and sales to search for those "just right" finds.

+It is so exciting to know that some of my aprons have been sent as gifts to Japan, Italy and Australia!
 When traveling overseas, I always look for items to bring a little international "flair" to my shop.
 I have found a few doilies in Greece, and fabric in Turkey and Germany.
-Some estate sales provide items from overseas missionaries, including fabric purchased in Africa.
-Recently I purchased some Hmong fabric, and look forward to designing aprons around its' narrow width.
-On a related note, it is so exciting to know that some of my aprons have been sent as gifts to Japan, Australia and Austria.
+Some estate sales provide items from overseas missionaries, including fabric purchased in different parts of Africa.
+Some of my vintage aprons have an international look.
+And, it's always a privilege to find fabric in thrift stores that support international missions.

 I am very attached to some of the aprons I make and it is hard to sell them.
 However, I am glad someone else can enjoy them and appreciate them.
 Thank you to my customers for your kind comments at shows and in Etsy reviews, and for your purchases.